magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 in particular should be compared with a control run of the `magpiemodel:develop` branch.
 Ideally additions to the code should not incur runtime changes.
 If they do, there must be good reasons for it.
 1. **Added changes to `CHANGELOG.md`**.
 1. **Compilation check**.
 Make sure that your model compiles successfully.
+Navigate to your `magpie` directory and within the console run `gams main.gms action=c`.

+> A tip: It may be necessary - if you haven't already run the model in your directory - to download the input data from the PIK
+> servers.
+To do so, run `Rscript start.R` and select `3: download data | just download default.cfg input data`.

 1. **No hard-coded numbers and cluster/country/region names**.
 MAgPIE is able to run across flexible cluster, country, and region definitions.
 This flexibility stems from these definitions only entering the model through input parameters as the model is being started.
 Thus, hard-coding these definitions will lead to erronous results.